CiscoISE/terraform-provider-ciscoise/docs/resources/egress_matrix_cell.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on EgressMatrixCell.
-  This resource allows the client to update an egress matrix cell.
-    This resource deletes an egress matrix cell.
-    This resource creates an egress matrix cell.
+  This resource allows the client to update an egress matrix cell.This resource deletes an egress matrix cell.This resource creates an egress matrix cell.
 ---

 # ciscoise_egress_matrix_cell (Resource)

 It manages create, read, update and delete operations on EgressMatrixCell.

-  This resource allows the client to update an egress matrix cell.
+  - This resource allows the client to update an egress matrix cell.
-  This resource deletes an egress matrix cell.
+  - This resource deletes an egress matrix cell.
-  This resource creates an egress matrix cell.
+  - This resource creates an egress matrix cell.

 ## Example Usage